PROBIC/mSWEEP/README.md

 	Output file (folder when estimating from a batch) to write results in.
 	-t <nrThreads>
-	How many threads to use when processing a batch matrix (default: 1)
+	How many threads to use when processing a batch matrix (default: 1) --iters <nrIterations>
+	Number of times to rerun estimation with bootstrapped alignments (default: 1)

 	--write-probs
 	If specified, write the read equivalence class probabilities in a .csv matrix